 Importantly, despite the advances in awareness of TDV attributable to the National Teen Dating Violence Awareness and Prevention Month, the United States federal government ceased support of this national awareness campaign after 2016.
 The last presidential proclamation declaring February the National Teen Dating Violence Awareness And Prevention Month was issued by President Barack Obama on January 29, 2016.

-Under the Trump Administration the White House ceased all support for the National Teen Dating Violence Awareness and Prevention Month
+Trump’s White House has not supported the National Teen Dating Violence Awareness and Prevention Month

 Educational System Disparity